jellyfin/jellyfin-mpv-shim/README.md

     - `remote_kbps_thresh`: The threshold to force transcoding.
 If this is lower than the configured server bandwidth, playback may fail.
 - `adaptive_transcode`: Tell the server to adjust the quality while streaming.
 Default: `false`

-Caveats:
- - Controlling Plex-MPV-Shim from the Plex web application only works on a LAN where a Plex Server resides.
+Pleas Note: Controlling Plex-MPV-Shim from the Plex web application only works on a LAN where a Plex Server resides.
 It does NOT have to be the one you are streaming from.
 An empty server will work.
- - The only way to configure transcode quality is the config file.
-There is no native way to configure transcode quality from the Plex remote control interface.
-I may implement an on-screen menu to adjust this and other settings.

 ## Building on Windows